List of Michelin-starred restaurants in Abu Dhabi

-Multiple anonymous Michelin inspectors visit the restaurants several times.
-They rate the restaurants on five criteria: "quality of products", "mastery of flavor and cooking techniques", "the personality of the chef represented in the dining experience", "value for money", and "consistency between inspectors' visits".
-Inspectors have at least ten years of expertise and create a list of popular restaurants supported by media reports, reviews, and diner popularity.
-If they reach a consensus, Michelin awards restaurants from one to three stars based on its evaluation methodology: one star means "high-quality cooking, worth a stop", two stars signify "excellent cooking, worth a detour", and three stars denote "exceptional cuisine, worth a special journey".
-The stars are not permanent and restaurants are constantly re-evaluated.
-If the criteria are not met, the restaurant will lose its stars.
-The Michelin Guide for the Emirati city of Abu Dhabi originally launched in 2023, funded in partnership with Abu Dhabi's tourism arm, Visit Abu Dhabi.
-It was the second guide in the United Arab Emirates.
+Before stars are given, restaurants are visited multiple times by different anonymous Michelin Inspectors.
+They rate the restaurants' food on five criteria: the quality of ingredients, mastery of flavour and cooking techniques, the personality of the chef represented in the dining experience, balance and harmony of the flavours, and consistency between visits.
+Inspectors have at least ten years of experience.
+(Note: In 2008, The Guardian wrote that five years of experience were necessary.)
+They create a list of popular restaurants, supported by media reports, reviews, and diner popularity, for inspection.
+If the Michelin Inspectors reach a consensus, Michelin awards the restaurant between one and three stars.
+One star means "high-quality cooking, worth a stop", two stars signify "excellent cooking, worth a detour", and three stars denote "exceptional cuisine, worth a special journey".
+The stars are not permanent and restaurants are continuously re-evaluated.
+If the criteria are not met, the restaurant may one or more of its stars.
+(Note: According to The Guardian, Pascal Rémy, a former Inspector, stated that although each restaurant in the Guide is meant to be inspected every 18 months, they are often only revisited every three and a half years.)

+The Michelin Guide for Abu Dhabi originally launched in November 2022, funded in partnership with Abu Dhabi's tourism arm, Visit Abu Dhabi.
+It was the second guide in the United Arab Emirates; it was preceded by a guide for Dubai, funded by Visit Dubai, in June of that year.
+These guides were described by the tourism departments and major players in the national tourism industry as "essential" to Abu Dhabi's cultural development.